Eideren/StrideCommunity.ImGuiDebug/README.md

-XenkoCommunity.ImGuiDebug
+StrideCommunity.ImGuiDebug
 =====

-Bare-bone implementation of ImGui and a couple of debug tools for Xenko
+Bare-bone implementation of ImGui and a couple of debug tools for Stride

 ![](https://user-images.githubusercontent.com/5742236/55237373-563a1400-5232-11e9-8c24-beeaf127c0ac.png)